 What are the best art supplies for kids?
 What a brilliant question!
-With plenty of experience with craft supplies for kids, this is the list you are looking for!
+With plenty of experience with drawing, painting, and creative supplies for kids, this is the list you are looking for.
+Toys for kids come in all shapes and sizes, and this one is for your creative kid who cannot get enough.
+I try not to pick gift guide favorites, but it is fair to say this one has my heart.

-After 13+ years in the classroom and now a mom to three littles, I have painted, glued, and crafted my heart out with early learners.
+After 13+ years in the classroom and now a mom to three littles, I have painted, glued, and given art play prompted my heart out with early learners.
 I’ve tested many brands, and these art supplies work best when taking on creative projects.

 RELATED: Store it all in your art cart or closet.
 This is the art collection of craft supplies you need.